kubeguard/guard/docs/install.md

 ```
 $ guard get token -o google
 ```
-This will run a local HTTP server to issue a token with appropriate OAuth scopes.
+This will run a local HTTP server to issue a token with appropriate OAuth2 scopes.

 ## Configure kubectl